jafrulamin/Second-Brain/README.md

 ---

-For questions about structure or templates, create an issue or add a note to `/notes/00-system.md`.
+For questions about structure or templates, create an issue or add a note to `/notes/00-system.md`.- Day 2: Auth route stub, documents table in Neon, Blob store created